 Our favorite board games for 3, 4 and 5 year olds

 Playing board games with preschoolers not only strengthens your relationship connection, game play has cognitive benefits for children as well.
 The board games for preschoolers that we’ve listed here are some of our family favorites as well as the top games for preschoolers recommended by parents.
-The best thing is that we’ve chosen game that are fun for everyone to play, not a chore.
+The best thing is that we’ve chosen game that everyone (including parents) likes to play, not a chore.
 They’re fun, fairly quick to play and help develop dexterity, strategy and games playing skills like taking turns.

 When children play board games they learn social skills such as communicating verbally and sharing, the game play can motivate them to increase focus and to practice patience while they wait their turn.
 Preschoolers love the chance to work on mastering letter and number recognition and counting, hand eye coordination and color recognition.

 Along with these benefits, playing games together gives children a comforting space to learn how to play within the rules and boundaries of the game.
 At 4 years old, much of life is hard to predict and not within your control – board games give a sense of empowerment as prechoolers begin understanding how the game works.

 Favorite Board Games for Preschoolers

 Many of these are board games that have stood the test of time in our family through multiple kids, and some of them continue to be favorites even as the kids get older.
 Preschoolers all the way up to teens and grown ups can enjoy playing them – most don’t take long, making them the perfect quick connection activity.
 This list contains Amazon affiliate links.

 Hoot Owl Hoot: Cooperative, Simple Strategy, Eco-friendly